lanl/NHPP-for-FRBs/README.md

 ## Copyright and License

-Los Alamos National Security, LLC owns the copyright for this code, identified internally as LA-CC-17-014.
+Triad National Security, LLC owns the copyright for this code, identified internally as LA-CC-17-014.
 Please see LICENSE for copyright details.